 "If you can call it that.
 He just doesn't take no for an answer.
 I think he honestly doesn't believe it.
 He laughs it off, waits through a couple of exchanges, then offers again, with a different compliment or treat.
 Eventually, the girl either snaps at him, or tells him she can't because she's waxing her canary that night, or something.
 He's not grabby, if that's what you're worrying about, or even crude."

 "And the objects of this unrelenting attention are Nadine and Ella?"
 These were civilians working at the base shop, new hires of lively disposition.

 Corliss nodded.
 "Most often and most publicly."
 This confirmed what the rumor mill had delivered to Fletcher.
-There were plenty of other women on the base, most of them in the Standard Cavalry.
+There were plenty of other women on the base, but most of them were in the Standard Cavalry.
 These were all senior to a new pip like Vimont, and less accessible.

 "Which one owns the white sandals in Vimont's stall?"

 Corliss gave Fletcher a moment of glassy stare.
 "Of course you noticed.
 They are Nadine's.
 It's relatively innocent.
 I said he keeps making offers.
 What he mostly offers are rides."
 He was, after all, constrained by working in public.
 Even so, that was indecorously bold.
 "Well, I try to keep him away from Nadine because she's..."